jooola/earhorn/README.md

 To develop this project, start by reading the `Makefile` to have a basic understanding of the possible tasks.

-Install the project and the dependencies in a virtual environement:
+Install the project and the dependencies in a virtual environment:

 ```sh
 make install